Interest in designer dog mixed breeds has been on a meteoric rise, providing potential pet owners a viable alternative to pure breeds.

 In summary, the Boston Boxer is one of the ideal dog breeds for a family setting.

-Furthermore, its sunny disposition and low maintenance requirements make it a pet which should be seriously considered as a future member of your family.
+Furthermore, its sunny disposition and low maintenance requirements make it a pet that should be seriously considered as a future member of your family.

 Being aware of each breed’s characteristics and tendencies will help in making a dog buying decision which is more in sync with how you go about living your life.